mVentory/MVentory_TradeMe/README.md

 The extension is poorly documented.
 We are working on it.

 Please, contact us on info@mventory.com if you need help installing and configuring it.

+##Technical details

+#### Listing descriptions

+Listing description is built from a template specified in ... column of the config file.

+The code starts at the top of the template, extracts the data one element at a time and there is room left inserts the data into the listing.
+HTML is converted into plain text, where possible.
+HTML tables are ignored, white space is excessive white space is removed where possible.

+Tags: ...